abenitez69/wxBasic/abLib/Bind/README.md

 Remarks
 -------

-* The `source` file corresponds to the wxBasic script to be "compiled".
+* The `source` is a name of file corresponds to the wxBasic script to be "compiled".
 The extension can be omitted if it is `.wxb`.

 "Shebang" Example